 At the successful completion of a Driver Education course (that is, when all driving time, lecture time, written assignments, and the textbook are completed and turned in), students will be able to receive their senior drivers’ license at the age of 17 (without Driver Education a senior license will not be issued until 18 years old).
 A student will also receive a 10% discount on insurance (usually until the time the student is 21 years old).
 Students will receive a MV-285 completion certificate providing proof to the DMV and your insurance company that you have completed a NYS approved Driver Education Course.
 The MV-285 will be handed out the last day of class.
 NYS prohibits us from mailing these certificates.
 If any certificates are lost call 631-588-2757.
 A fee will be charged for duplicate certificates.
 Please allow 1-6 weeks to receive your duplicate certificate.

-All students are dropped off and picked up at OSNAS.
+All students are dropped off and picked up at Our Savior New American School.
 We are not permitted to pick up or drop off students at their home or any other location other than the school.
-During the Fall and Spring sessions the course runs for 16 weeks.
-Each week the students meets for 3 hours: 1.5 hours is lecture time and 1.5 hours is in-car instruction.
-During the summer session the classes are condensed to 6 weeks, with classes meeting 3 times a week, for 3 hours each day during the pandemic.
+During the fall and the spring sessions the course runs for 16 weeks.
+During COVID regulations, students will meet each week for 1.5 hours of lecture time.
+During the summer session the classes are condensed to 6 weeks, with classes meeting 3 times a week, 1.5 hours each day during the pandemic.
 You will need to bring a notebook, a pen or pencil, your textbook (this will be given out the first day of class), and your learner’s permit.You will need to bring to class a notebook, pen or pencil, your textbook (given the first day of class), and your learner’s permit.

 No. You can schedule your road test online at the DMV website (www.nysdmv.com).
 If you wish to have a private lesson or to have one of the driving instructors take you to your road test, you can schedule that directly through Jim’s Cornerstone Driving School at (631) 471-7373 for an additional fee.You will need to be in a legally registered, insured car; and of course you’ll need your learner’s permit.
 You will also need to bring your MV-285 Completion Certificate.
 For those who do not have a MV-285, you will need your 5 Hours (Pre-Licensing) Certificate and MV-262 (Certification of 50 hours of Supervised Driving).